 Dentists and orthodontists can offer athletes improvement in their physical performance through the maintenance of good oral health and preventing poor bites (Souza L. A et al., 2011).

-Molar relation (Angle’s classification); presence of overbite; underbite; overcrowding; abnormal spacing; open bite; and anterior, posterior, bilateral and unilateral crossbite; midline deviation are problems facing many today (Souza L. A et al., 2011) and are all conditions that can be treated by your orthodontist.
+Molar relation (Angle’s classification); the presence of overbite; underbite; overcrowding; abnormal spacing; open bite; and anterior, posterior, bilateral and unilateral crossbite; midline deviation are problems facing many today (Souza L. A et al., 2011) and are all conditions that can be treated by your orthodontist near me.

 How to fix an underbite

 For these individuals, their underbite could be caused by a bad habit in younger life, such as excessive thumb sucking or pacifier sucking, or by teeth coming in improperly which can lead to an underbite as well.
 The good news is that both of these can reliably be treated without necessarily having to resort to surgery.
 So what are some of the options if your underbite is caused by one of these issues?